- Holidays and Celebrations

 - What other Christmas programs at work, at church or with friends did we all pass up during Christmas week?

-- Why did my children's dad and I want to share the same space for Christmas, although we have not exchanged Christmas greetings for several years?
+- Why did my children's dad and I want to share the same space for Christmas, although we had not exchanged Christmas greetings for several years?

 This was our opportunity to tell the new baby that family is a priority; that he can count on his closest relatives to be present when it matters; that we welcome him and thank him for the opportunity to emphasize our commitment to family.